 TOPAZ Protocol Research Compliance System

-Several steps have been taken to migrate approved IBC protocols from the previous software (IBCOP) to the new protocol software (TOPAZ).
-Each protocol that has been previously approved using IBCOP has been copied into the new form in TOPAZ.
+Each active IRB protocol that has been previously approved will be migrated (copied) into the new protocol software (TOPAZ).
 Protocols must then be Submitted and Approved in TOPAZ.
 For your convenience, this process will be completed by Office of Research Compliance.
 TOPAZ sends automatically generated emails to alert you of the completion of this process.

 While your previously approved protocol will be submitted and approved within TOPAZ, there are several new/updated questions that will need to be addressed the first time you edit your protocol in the new system.
 There are three possible routes to edit your protocol: